placidanomaly/HPPrimeSightReduction/README.md

 # Ephemeris and Sight Reduction for the HP Prime Calculator
-This repository contains a set of programs to perform astronomical calculations for the ephemerides of the usual bodys used in celestial naviation, and the sight reduction of sextant observations to Lines of Position (LOPs) which relies on those ephemerides.
-The LOPs are represented in a graph from which a fix can readily be deduced.
+This repository contains a set of programs to perform astronomical calculations for the ephemerides of the usual bodys used in celestial naviation (Sun, Moon, Mars, Venus, Jupiter, Saturn, and 58 stars), and the sight reduction of sextant observations to Lines of Position (LOPs) which rely on those ephemerides.
+The LOPs are represented in a Cartesian plot from which a fix can readily be deduced.
 The program also provides support for running fixes through a function that allows the translation of lines of position by a certain distance on a given bearing.

 ![LOP plot example](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/plot_lop.png)